What was the Lost Colony on Roanoke Island?

 - The Roanoke Colony was the first English settlement in the New World.

-- It was first established on Roanoke Island in present-day North Carolina in 1585 by Sir Richard Grenville and Governor Ralph Lane.
+- It was first established in 1586 on Roanoke Island, off the coast of what would become the North Carolina Colony, by Sir Richard Grenville and Governor Ralph Lane.

 - The first colony was abandoned in 1586 due to conflicts with Native American Indians and a lack of food.